 This often happens at particularly large organizations where a lower-level employee is less likely to question their CEO or head of department such as the CFO or HR.
 For example, the attacker may instruct employees to initiate a wire transfer to an external organization.

-A subset of spear phishing, where the attacker goes after high-value targets such as celebrities or politicians.
-In general the conversion on this is lower since most so-called whales have security teams and processes in place to prevent such attacks.
+A subset of spear phishing, where the attacker goes after high-value targets, like celebrities or politicians.
+In general, the conversion on this is lower since most so-called whales have security teams and processes in place for this specific type of spear phishing prevention.

 This nearly undetectable scam involves attackers taking over ongoing email threads between the business and the vendor.
 Once they've subtly inserted themselves into the conversation, they can exploit the well-established relationship to attack the organization.

-Attackers will impersonate a brand, internal employee , trusted external partner or vendor to gain and use inappropriate access to internal accounts to observe payment and deal processes.
+Attackers will impersonate a brand, internal employee, or trusted external partner or vendor to gain and use inappropriate access to internal accounts to observe payment and deal processes.

 Using this information, they send fraudulent invoices that closely or exactly mimic real invoices through a combination of spoofed and compromised vendor accounts.

-Many companies want to implement the “best” technique or solution, but a successful approach to anti-phishing requires a comprehensive approach that may combine several different layers.
-Most companies will have to combine incident responders, intelligent decisions, and machine learning to truly protect against phishing.
+Many companies want to implement the “best” technique or phishing detection solution, but a successful approach to anti-phishing requires a comprehensive approach that may combine several different layers.
+Most companies will have to combine incident responders, intelligent decisions, and machine learning for true phishing protection.

 Here we’ll take a look at the five most important techniques for combating and preventing phishing attacks: